PADC Defiant

-The PADC Defiant was a trainer and light attack aircraft that was developed by the Philippine Aerospace Development Corporation to reduce dependence on second-hand aircraft for the Philippine Air Force.
+The PADC Defiant was a trainer and light attack aircraft formerly developed by the Philippine Aerospace Development Corporation to reduce dependence on second-hand aircraft for the Philippine Air Force.

 Development

-In 1981 Gold Wings Aviation, a private company under Capt.
-Panfilo Villaruel Jr. (who later became chief of the Air Transportation Office (ATO) and president of the Philippine Aerospace Development Corporation (PADC)), conceived an aircraft research and development undertaking called the Norlindo program, named after one of its first engineers.
-The program covered a progressive development of a high-performance trainer primarily intended for use by the Philippine Air Force (PAF).
+In 1981, Gold Wings Aviation conceived an aircraft research and development undertaking called the Norlindo program, named after one of its first engineers.
+The program covered a progressive development of a high-performance trainer primarily intended for use by the PAF.
 The program was launched as an innovative step to build an aircraft of local design and utilizing indigenous materials.
 Gold Wings initiated preliminary design of a twin-engine turboprop named Norlindo and even began conceptual design of a turbojet trainer called Tinihaban Superstrike under the All-Filipino Technology Aircraft (AFTA) project.
 Out of these experiences, a single, piston engine trainer aircraft was conceived, designed, built and flown within three years.

-The Defiant 300 prototype, as the aircraft was called, flew twice, the first on February 22, 1988.
+The Defiant 300 prototype flew twice, the first in February 1987.
 The Defiant project came out to be an excellent collaborative effort of a group of aeronautical engineers, aviation enthusiasts, government agencies and research institutions.
+The Ramos administration in 1997 renamed the Defiant project to Centennial and was given green light alongside the PADC Hummingbird helicopters.

 Based on the successful flights of the prototype, Gold Wings planned to build another prototype of a modified Defiant (appropriately named Defiant 500) with an all-metal airframe and power rating increased to 500 hp.
 Due to lack of financial support from the government, the plan did not push through, including another design of a light aircraft called Pegasus, which was presented to the Philippine Army as a contender for the proposed Philippine Army aviation arm.